codec-xyz/photo_frame_manager/readme.md

 **Photo Material** - the material that gets copied and used for the photo.
 All values in the material are kept.
 Leaving this blank will result in the photo using the default unlit material

 **Texture Slot** - list of slots to use on the photo's material (In preview mode some textures like normal textures do not get enabled by Unity unless that texture is set in the source material.
 This does not effect baked photos)

+It is important to define the position, rotation, and size of the photo to match the frame model. **Photo Offset** and **Photo Rotation** define the position and rotation of the photo relative to the model. **Photo Dimensions** defines how to size the photo.

-**Photo Offset** - photo offset for frame
+**Photo Offset** - photo offset to match the frame

-**Photo Rotation** - photo rotation for frame
+**Photo Rotation** - photo rotation to match the frame

-**Photo Dimensions** - setting for sizing the photo inserted into frame
+**Photo Dimensions** - setting for sizing the photo to match the frame (the photo's dimension setting is a drop down of functions and not a single value because the size depends on the photo's aspect ratio)
+- **Larger Side Is One**
+- **Smaller Side Is One**
+- **Use Aspect Ratio** - uses the **Aspect Ratio** value in the frame model list as the size.
+For example, if your frame is sized for a photo 0.4 x 0.4 units, change the aspect ratio from 1 x 1 to 0.4 x 0.4

+Next you can pick if you want the photo frame manager to match the frames to your photo's aspect ratio.
+If your photo's aspect ratio is not one in the list the photo can either be cropped to the closest aspect ratio or the closest aspect ratio frame can be modified to be the exact aspect ratio needed.
+The recurring **Limit Aspect Ratios To List** lets you define a list of aspect ratio by adding other entries to the frame model list with no model set.
+The frame matching functionally only uses the closest aspect ratio frame model list entry with a model set.

-**Frame Matching** - settings for automatically resizing frame to fit photo
+**Frame Matching** - settings for how the frame is resized to match the photo (The closest aspect ratio frame model is picked and modified)
-- **None**
-- **Scale To Photo**
+- **None** - the frame is not resized.
+The photo will be cropped to the frame's aspect ration
+- **Scale To Photo** - the frame is scaled to the photo's aspect ration (The 3 dimensions are scaled unequally causing frame borders and textures to also stretch unequal)
+  - **Limit Aspect Ratios To List** - limit available aspect ratios to the frame model list
-- **Generate Frame** - algorithm to resize frame mesh to different aspect ratio
+- **Generate Frame** - algorithm to resize frame meshes to different aspect ratios.
+Preserves frame border sizes and offsets texture UVs to avoid texture stretching
+  - **Offset Frame UVs** - if UVs should offset to avoid texture stretching
+  - **UV Orientation Threshold** - threshold used to filter aligned edges to determine UV island orientation
+  - **Limit Aspect Ratios To List** - limit available aspect ratios to the frame model list
+  - **Gear Icon > Generate And Save Missing Frames** - action to generate, save, and set all frame model list entries without a model set, using this algorithm

-The rest is a list of the picture frame file and its aspect ratio.
-The order does not matter except that the first object in the list is used as the preview.
-Leaving the list blank is okay and will result in no picture frames.
-This can be used to set just the material of a photo.
+**Frame Model List** - a list of the frame files and their aspect ratio.
+The order does not matter except that the first model in the list is used as the preview.
+Leaving the list blank is okay and will result in no frame; useful for setting just the material of a photo.

 The box at the bottom can be used to drag and drop one or more GameObject files into the list.
 This will also try to get the aspect ratios from the file names.